matt765/daydash/README.md

 | `npm run dev`          | Starts local dev server at `localhost:3000`        |
 | `npm run build`        | Build your production site           |

+## Disclaimer
+The Firefox browser may occasionally exhibit a visual bug causing a flickering effect with the blur filter.
+Issue seems to be browser-specific as it does not occur in Google Chrome.
+I am aware of this issue and am working towards a resolution.
+Blurred section background is visible in two out of the four themes.